 Upon reaching the starch buck, the trays are emptied into a sieve, which is a vibrating metal screen.
 The sieve filters out any excess starch from the candy.
 The filtered pieces of candy then move along the conveyor belt for additional decoration or coating and are finally packed in their specified packaging.

-Challenges in Gummy Candy Manufacturing
+Challenges In Gummy Candy Manufacturing

-Presently, the priority of gummy candy manufacturers lies in increasing the speed, efficiency, and safety of the manufacturing process.
+Presently, the priority of gummy bears manufacturers lies in increasing the speed, efficiency, and safety of the manufacturing process.
 Especially in the case of the starch molding stage, safety is a major concern, as starch dryers pose an explosion hazard.
 The US government has recommended the use of spark-proof switches, blast walls and other such safety methods to minimize these hazards.

 As consumers are always on a quest to devour new tastes and types of gummy candy, the lifeline of the businesses involved in gummy candy manufacturing lies in coming up with new gummy flavors and colors that customers will be drawn to buy and try!